Common Email Marketing Challenges & How To Fix Them

 Aim to stand out as much as possible in order to significantly increase your email open rate.
 However, avoid misleading your readers with exaggerated offers and simply get straight to the point.
 While you’re at it, try to only use 30 characters or less for each subject line.

-It’s also worth noting that this doesn’t only apply to the first emails you send.
+It’s also worth noting that this doesn’t only apply to the first emails you send using your personalized business email.
 After all, you wouldn’t want your customers to stop communicating with you right after your first interaction.
 Mail them relevant content to keep them interested and reduce your unsubscribe rate.
 Segment your emailing list according to different pain points so you can have a more targeted approach.
 Furthermore, whenever possible, personally address your recipients by their names.

 There’s also the email marketing challenge of knowing how often to send emails.
 As a general rule, avoid rapidly sending too many emails in succession.
 This can easily irritate your audience.
 On the other hand, it’s not advisable to send too little as well.
 This is to prevent appearing irrelevant when they do receive your email.